OE ELECTRICS LIMITED STANDARD TERMS AND CONDITIONS OF SUPPLY (Download PDF)

 4.2 If carriage is arranged by the Company, the Goods shall be delivered by such means as the Company thinks fit and delivery of the Goods shall take place at the Buyer’s nominated Delivery Point when the Goods leave the custody of the carrier.
 The Buyer will be asked to sign a delivery note accordingly.

-4.3 Delivery of the Goods must be accepted at any time of day by the Buyer within normal working hours.
+4.3 Delivery of the Goods must be accepted at any time of day by the Buyer within normal business hours.

 4.4 Any dates specified by the Company for delivery of the Goods are intended to be an estimate and time for delivery shall not be made of the essence by notice.
 If no dates are so specified, delivery will be within a reasonable time.